Julie Chang

-Julie Ju-young Chang was the Entertainment Anchor for Good Day L.A. and Fox 11 Morning News on KTTV in Los Angeles, joining the station in November 2012 to May 2020.
-Previously, she was the entertainment anchor for the 5 p.m. and 10 p.m. news on FOX 5 WNYW.
+Julie Ju-young Chang is an American television personality and former anchor for Good Day L.A. and Fox 11 Morning News on KTTV in Los Angeles, joining the station in November 2012 to May 2020.
 She joined the morning show Good Day New York in June 2008, but changed over to the evening newscasts in October 2011.
 Previously, she was a feature reporter for the CW11 Morning News, WPIX.
 Chang has been recognized for her work with a New York State Associated Press Award and a 2007 Emmy nomination.

 Early life

 Originally from South Korea, Chang moved to Ann Arbor, Michigan, when she was nine years old.
 Six years later, her parents returned to Korea, but Chang stayed in the United States with her older sisters.
 A graduate of the University of Michigan with a B.A. in economics, Chang also studied Environmental Studies at Oxford University in Oxford, England.